SciML/DiffEqDocs.jl/docs/src/solvers/sde_solve.md

 - `EM`- The Euler-Maruyama method.
 Strong Order 0.5 in the Ito sense.
 Can handle all forms of noise, including non-diagonal, scalar, and colored noise.
 Fixed time step only.†
+- `LambaEM`- A modified Euler-Maruyama method with adaptive time stepping with an error estimator based on Lamba and Rackauckas.
+Strong Order 0.5 in the Ito sense.
+Can handle all forms of noise, including non-diagonal, scalar, and colored noise.†
 - `EulerHeun` - The Euler-Heun method.
 Strong Order 0.5 in the Stratonovich sense.
   Can handle all forms of noise, including non-diagonal, scalar, and colored noise.
   Fixed time step only.†
+- `LambaEulerHeun` - A modified Euler-Heun method with adaptive time stepping with an error estimator based on Lamba due to Rackauckas.
+Strong Order 0.5 in the Stratonovich sense.
+Can handle all forms of noise, including non-diagonal, scalar, and colored noise.†
 - `RKMil` - An explicit Runge-Kutta discretization of the strong Order 1.0 Milstein method.
 Defaults to solving the Ito problem, but `RKMil(interpretation=:Stratonovich)` makes it solve the Stratonovich problem.
   Only handles scalar and diagonal noise.
 Uses a 1.5/2.0 error estimate for adaptive time stepping.†
 - `RKMilCommute` - An explicit Runge-Kutta discretization of the strong Order 1.0 Milstein method for commutative noise problems.
 Defaults to solving the Ito